mbknor/ddsl-playframework-module/README.markdown

  * If you take one down, you will get some errors but after a couple of seconds The client will stop asking the server who went down.

+ * The client is configured to cache each url for 1 second.